dnadlinger/klickverbot.at/src/_posts/2012-01-31-getaddrinfo-edge-case-behavior-on-windows-linux-and-osx.md

 In any case, as a result I have prepared a patch for Wine to emulate at least the succeeding/failing behavior of the Winsock incarnation of `getaddrinfo` on Linux and OS X, which should solve the bigger part of the related problems.
 There ideally shouldn't be any Windows software relying on details beyond that (such as the actual number/layout of addresses returned), but who knows…

-{% codeblock lang:d D program used for gathering the data (longer than necessary to get semi-nice output). %}
+{% codeblock lang:d D program used for gathering the data (longer than necessary for somewhat nicely formatted output). %}
 import std.algorithm, std.conv, std.range, std.socket, std.stdio;
-alias AddressInfoFlags AIF;
+alias AIF = AddressInfoFlags;
 void main() {
   foreach (host; [null, "", "localhost", Socket.hostName()])
   foreach (port; [null, "", "0", "80"])